pimbrouwers/Falco/README.md

 ## Host Builder

 [Kestrel][1] is the web server at the heart of ASP.NET.
 It's a performant, secure and maintained by incredibly smart people.
-Below is an example on customizing your host instance For a full example, see the [Configure Host][21] sample (seen below).
+Below is an example on customizing your host instance, taken from the [Configure Host][21] sample.

 ```f#
 module ConfigureHost.Program